rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 1. Log in to [MyRackspace Customer Portal](https://my.rackspace.com).
 2. Click **Account**, and select **Transactions**.

-    You can view an invoice by clicking on its number.

-3. To download your invoices, click the **Actions** button, and select **Export All Transactions**.
+3. To view and download your invoice, click on it and either select **View** or select a file type to download.

 ### Downgrade or cancel your services